 - Applicants who are not native speakers of English must submit a score on the TOEFL iBT, or TOEFL and TWE, or IELTS, as part of their application.

 Students are admitted in particular areas of specialization.
 If a student wishes to move from one area of specialization or degree program into a different area or program, the student must submit an application to and receive approval for that change from the Admissions Committee.
 The application must include a new statement of purpose and a new writing sample, which will be considered along with the rest of the student’s graduate file.
 Since this application will be an internal English Department matter, students will not pay an application fee.
 If the Admissions Committee does not grant the request, the student will have the option of continuing in the program or area of specialization into which he or she was admitted.

-For spring admissions, the priority deadline for applications is October 15.
-Typically, students admitted in spring will not be eligible for departmental funding, including assistantships, until the following fall semester.
+For spring admissions, the application deadline is October 15.
+Students admitted in spring are typically not eligible for departmental funding, including assistantships, until the following fall semester.

 To apply to the OSU English Department Graduate program, click here.